flora-212/py-copilot/README.md

 It supports sending messages programmatically, attaching file context, and running structured prompts.

 With these features, Py-Copilot lays the foundation for **automated evaluation of Copilot’s performance across different models** —
-especially in scenarios where models are adapting other code completion methods to new datasets and contexts.
+this project provides an example where models are adapting other code completion methods to ne

 ---